 Contractors know that, though it’s certainly a decision-making factor, more important than the project cost estimate is the value they provide.
 You want to choose a contractor who fits your design aesthetic, is trustworthy, and can give you the best result.
 And that doesn’t always mean the lowest (or even the highest) bid.

 When evaluating different bids, it is important to ensure that materials and labor are accounted for.
-You’ll also want to dig into the details of estimates and proposals to do an ‘apples to apples’ comparison.
+You’ll also want to dig into the details of estimates and proposals to make an ‘apples-to-apples comparison.
 This will help you avoid unexpected or unwanted change orders during the remodel.

 As a kitchen remodel project progresses, the quoted price you start out with may change here and there based on the specific materials you choose.
 This is common knowledge among contractors, but not all companies explain this to their clients, which can lead to frustration down the line.

-You can also alleviate this issue altogether by working with a design build contractor who, once the design is outlined and finalized, offers a fixed-price proposal for the work specified.
-This is an essential requirement for ever project proposal we produce here at Patrick A. Finn!
-In fact, all project costs, including plans, labor, and all materials necessary to complete the project are included and fixed in your proposal.
+You can also alleviate this issue altogether by working with a design-build contractor who, once the design is outlined and finalized, offers a fixed-price proposal for the work specified.
+This is an essential requirement for every project proposal we produce here at Patrick A. Finn!
+In fact, all project costs, including plans, labor, and all materials necessary to complete the project, are included and fixed in your proposal.